Stewardship isn't a trend for farmers – it's a legacy

 The farmer who has been building soil organic matter for 20 years does not need to be told about regenerative agriculture.
 She is living it.
 The rancher who manages 10,000 acres of native grass and has never broken it for row crops is not following a trend.
 He is protecting a legacy.
 The dairy farmer who put in a methane digester, precision nutrient management, and a constructed wetland does not see himself in the "industrial agriculture" narrative.
 And he is right.

-Sustainable Stories is where the real story gets told.
+Sustainable stories is where the real story gets told.

 Here you will find what soil health actually is – and why it connects the person eating lunch in a Chicago office building to the corn field in Indiana.
 What regenerative and organic farming practices actually look like in practice, where the science is settled, and where it is still developing.
 Why farm size has nothing to do with environmental stewardship.
 How precision agriculture and emerging technology are doing things that would have seemed impossible a generation ago.
 And how to read environmental claims on food packaging with the same clear eye you now bring to nutritional ones.